Fiscal Year End

 The fund seeks to provide long-term capital growth by investing primarily in U.S. common stocks.

 A team of T. Rowe Price equity analysts selects stocks for the fund from the industries they cover based on rigorous fundamental analysis that assesses the quality of the business franchise, earnings growth potential for the company, and value of the stock.

 The fund’s sector weightings are approximately the same as those of the Standard & Poor’s 500 Stock Index® (S&P 500 Index).
 The majority of the fund’s assets will be invested in large-capitalization U.S. common stocks, but small- and mid-capitalization and foreign stocks may also be purchased in keeping with fund objectives.
 In addition, the fund may buy some securities that do not meet its normal investment criteria when it perceives an unusual opportunity for gain.

 Individuals who seek capital appreciation and can accept the risks associated with investing in the stock market.
 Appropriate for both regular and tax-deferred accounts, such as IRAs.

-“Standard & Poor’s”, “S&P”, “S&P 500”, “Standard & Poor’s 500”, and “500” are trademarks of the McGraw-Hill Companies, Inc., and have been licensed for use by T. Rowe Price Index Trust, Inc. This product is not sponsored, endorsed, sold, or promoted by Standard & Poor’s, and Standard & Poor’s makes no representation regarding the advisability of investing in the Equity Index 500 Fund.
+“Standard & Poor’s”, “S&P”, “S&P 500”, “Standard & Poor’s 500”, and “500” are trademarks of the McGraw-Hill Companies, Inc., and have been licensed for use by T. Rowe Price Index Trust, Inc. This product is not sponsored, endorsed, sold, or promoted by Standard & Poor’s, and Standard & Poor’s makes no representation regarding the advisability of investing in the Capital Opportunity Fund.

 Click on the risk/reward spectrum below to view the funds in that category